Ask a Panther Pro: Magnetic Levitation

 Learn more about Dr. Glicksman in his Florida Tech Faculty Profile.

-Choose Florida Tech for Bachelor of Science in Aerospace Engineering
+Choose Florida Tech as an Aerospace Engineering University

 The ABET accredited aerospace engineering program at Florida Tech is a challenging course of study that offers students a chance to tackle compelling, relevant engineering problems using cutting-edge engineering tools and laboratory equipment.